Hurricane Ian veers toward Carolinas after pummeling Florida

 FORT MYERS, Fla., Sept 30 (Reuters) - A resurgent Hurricane Ian barreled north on Friday toward a second landfall in South Carolina, a day after carving a path of destruction across central Florida that left rescue crews racing to reach trapped residents along the state's Gulf Coast.

-Ian, which had weakened to a tropical storm during its march across Florida, was upgraded to a Category 1 hurricane as it churned toward South Carolina above the Atlantic Ocean, with maximum sustained wind speeds of 85 mph (140 kph), the U.S. National Hurricane Center (NHC) said.
+Ian, which had weakened to a tropical storm during its march across Florida, regained Category 1 hurricane strength on Thursday afternoon while churning toward South Carolina above the Atlantic Ocean, with maximum sustained wind speeds of 75 mph (120 kph), the U.S. National Hurricane Center (NHC) said.

-Police in the Isle of Palms on Friday posted a video showing dark skies above rough white-cap waves near the shoreline as gusty winds blew across the beach-front community on a barrier island in South Carolina.

-"We are seeing standing water along multiple roads along with debris.
-Please use caution if you must be on the roads," the department said in another tweet.

-The extent of damage in Florida, where Ian first came ashore on Wednesday as one of the most powerful storms ever to hit the U.S. mainland, became more apparent on Thursday as emergency crews began reaching stranded residents.
-The death toll remains uncertain.
+The extent of the damage in Florida, where Ian first came ashore on Wednesday as one of the most powerful storms ever to hit the U.S. mainland, became more apparent on Thursday as emergency crews began reaching stranded residents, though the death toll remained uncertain.

-NBC News reported that at least 10 people had died, while CNN put the toll at 17 as of late Thursday.
+NBC News reported at least 10 people had died, while CNN put the toll at 17 as of Thursday evening.

-Florida Governor Ron DeSantis at a Thursday evening news briefing acknowledged that some people had perished but declined to confirm a specific figure, warning that official confirmation was still needed.
+At an evening news briefing, Governor Ron DeSantis acknowledged some people had perished but declined to confirm a specific figure, warning that official confirmation was still needed.

 "We fully expect to have mortality from this hurricane," he said.